projectcontour/contour/examples/README.md

 HTTPProxy examples under the `example-workload/httpproxy` directory.
 See the [README](./example-workload/httpproxy/README.md) for more details on each example.

+Gateway-API examples under the `example-workload/gatewayapi` directory.
+See the [README](./example-workload/gatewayapi/README.md) for more details on each example.

 ## `grafana`, `prometheus`

 Grafana and Prometheus examples, including the apps themselves, which can show the metrics that Contour exposes.